ids-s1-21/project-Data_Pirates/data/README.md

 - `infant_mortality`: Infant mortality per 1000 births of the country
 - `GDP`: GDP of the country which is the dollars per capita
 - `literacy`: Literacy rate of the country in percentages
-- `phones`: Phones in the country per 1000
+- `phones`: Phones in the country per 1000 people
 - `arable`: Arable land in the country in percentages
 - `crops`: Crops in the country in percentages
 - `other`: Other in percentages